percona/percona-server-mongodb-operator/source/RN/Kubernetes-Operator-for-PSMONGODB-RN1.12.0.rst

 New Features
 ================================================================================

-* :jirabug:`K8SPSMDB-185`: allow using AWS EC2 instances for backups with IAM roles assigned to the instance instead of using stored IAM credentials (Thanks to Oleksii for reporting this issue)
+* :jirabug:`K8SPSMDB-185`: allow using AWS EC2 instances for backups :ref:`with IAM roles assigned to the instance<backups.scheduled-s3-iam>` instead of using stored IAM credentials (Thanks to Oleksii for reporting this issue)
 * :jirabug:`K8SPSMDB-625`: Integrate the Operator with Multi Cluster Services (MCS)
 * :jirabug:`K8SPSMDB-668`: Adding support for enabling replication over a service mesh (Thanks to Jo Lyshoel  for contribution)